fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

     check point 3: v=tensor([0.8728, 0.9031, 0.2278, 0.5089, 0.1059, 0.0479, 0.5008, 0.8530])
     '''

-For convenience, you can also call :class:`spikingjelly.activation_based.functional.reset_net` For convenience, you can also cal.
+For convenience, we can also call :class:`spikingjelly.activation_based.functional.reset_net` to reset all modules in a network.

-If the network uses a stateful module, it must be reset after running during training and reasoning:
+If the network uses one or more stateful modules, it must be reset after processing one batch of data during training and inference:

 .. code-block:: python